Tuition & Assistance

 Affording Green Meadow

-Green Meadow Waldorf School (GMWS) takes very seriously its mission to provide a Waldorf Education for all those who desire it.
+As a private school dedicated to inclusion, Green Meadow Waldorf School (GMWS) takes very seriously our mission to provide a Waldorf Education for all those who desire it.
 We strive to keep our costs reasonable through careful planning and good stewardship of resources.
 GMWS is proud to be able to provide a high-quality independent school education at a tuition within reach of a range of families.
 In addition, tuition assistance is also available for those who qualify.

 For more information, contact Kimberly Frattura in the Business Office at firstname.lastname@example.org or 845.356.2514, x315.